 Please drop me a note if you are unable to attend, or if you have any concerns or suggestions for improving the class.

 Readings

 Following are the required books for this class.
-There will also be several additional articles to read.
+Several additional articles will also be posted to Blackboard.
 Read the assignments before class so that you are prepared to carry on an intelligent discussion of the material in class.